 The subsidiaries whose financial statements are included in these consolidated financial statements correspond to companies located in Chile and abroad, which are detailed in Note II.2.d.

-The associates located in Chile and abroad, are detailed in the Explanatory Notes Section III of Note 9.
+The associates, all located in Chile, are detailed in the explanatory note in section III.9.

 2. Basis of presentation of the consolidated financial statements